bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 date: "2018-07-09"
 ---

-To create a custom connector, you must implement following classes:
+To create a custom connector, you must implement the following classes:

 - `CustomConnector`
 - `CustomContext`